invince/invince-worker/README.md

 - you can even distribute your task in a shared queue (we provide redis version, but you can implement your own), so the replica/other app can join and process together

 ## How to use it
-- this project is spring based, include **WorkerConfig** configuration.
+- this project is spring based, include **WorkerPoolConfiguration** configuration.
 - first decide which kind of workerPool (cf Different type of workerPool part)
 - Then create the Task class based the parent task type of that workerPool type. for ex: for SyncWithResultWorkerPool, you need create a Task extends AbstractStandardTaskWithResult
   * NOTE: if you want to use distributed mode, your task class should be serializable, for ex: if you use spring, you cannot inject spring bean/service in it